If you like bright, comforting bowls of tender meat and veggies, these slow cooker curries are for you.

 So, set the heat to low and let one of these slow cooker curries bubble away.
 That leaves you plenty of time to make some fluffy Indian bread to go with it.

 20 Weeknight Curries To Make In The Slow Cooker

-This first recipe takes the humble chicken to a whole new level of deliciousness.
+This first recipe takes a humble Crockpot chicken breast recipe to a whole new level of deliciousness.
 Trust me, this curry is better than takeout!

 The chicken is breaded and pan-fried before cooking in the slow cooker, giving it a wonderfully crispy outer crust.

 You’ll also add cashews for a wonderful textural contrast.

 Seasoned with soy sauce, rice wine vinegar, ketchup, and sweet chili sauce, this is one Asian chicken recipe the whole family will love.

 Do you want to make your very own restaurant-quality chicken tikka masala?
 I promise it’s not as hard as it looks.